eranblecher-rust/flarion/README.md

 DataFusion Regexp Extract UDF

-This project implements a high-performance custom regexp_extract User-Defined Function (UDF) for Apache DataFusion.
-It is designed to provide robust regex extraction while ensuring system stability and high throughput through optimized caching mechanisms.
+An implementation of a regexp_extract User-Defined Function (UDF) for Apache DataFusion, designed to provide Spark-like regex extraction behavior for query processing.
 Key Features

-    High Performance: Utilizes Moka Cache to manage both regex compilation and extraction results, significantly reducing CPU overhead for repeated patterns and inputs.

-    Memory Optimization: Implements FxHash (via rustc-hash) to represent keys as u64 instead of strings, effectively preventing heap fragmentation and reducing the overall memory footprint in high-concurrency environments.

-    Defensive Programming: Provides comprehensive protection against Panic scenarios, such as negative indices, by enforcing strict input validation and mapping invalid states to standard SQL NULL or empty strings.
+    Regex Compilation Caching: Utilizes a Moka cache for compiled Regex objects, preventing redundant re-compilation of patterns across row iterations.

+    Standardized Semantics: Designed to handle capture groups, negative indices, and out-of-bounds requests by mapping them to NULL or empty strings, consistent with common SQL engine expectations.

+    Defensive Design: Includes robust input sanitization to ensure stability and prevent runtime panics when processing malformed patterns or null inputs.

-    Comprehensive Testing: Includes unit tests, integration tests, and performance benchmarks to ensure correctness and efficiency under load.
+    Extensive Testing: Includes unit and integration tests covering standard use cases, batch processing, and edge-case scenarios.

 Project Architecture

     regexp_kernel.rs: The computational core.
-Handles regex execution, cache management, and input sanitization.
+Handles regex execution and manages the pattern compilation cache.

-    regexp_extract.rs: Implements the ScalarUDFImpl trait, providing the necessary interface for DataFusion’s query engine.
+    regexp_extract.rs: Implements the ScalarUDFImpl trait, providing the necessary interface for the DataFusion query engine.

+    utils.rs: Acts as the mediation layer between the UDF interface and the computation kernel.
+It provides utility functions for safe data extraction and type handling from DataFusion’s ColumnarValue (scalars and arrays).

-    main.rs: Contains end-to-end integration tests and usage examples for both SQL and DataFrame APIs.
+    main.rs: Serves as the integration entry point, providing examples for both SQL and DataFrame API usage.

 Engineering Notes

-In high-throughput systems, using FxHash for cache keys allows us to bypass the overhead of hashing and storing long strings, leading to significant performance gains-demonstrating a substantial speed improvement in regex compilation scenarios compared to raw execution.
+The implementation focuses on reducing CPU-intensive operations during query execution.
+By caching compiled Regex objects, we mitigate the performance penalty of frequent pattern instantiation.
+The addition of utils.rs streamlines the flow between the UDF interface and the core kernel, ensuring that different input types (scalars vs. arrays) are handled consistently - a critical aspect for maintaining efficiency within the DataFusion execution engine.